 Accessibility and Cost

-The CCWG-Accountability recommends that ICANN would bear all the administrative costs of maintaining the system (including panelist salaries), while each party should bear the costs of their own legal advice.
+The CCWG-Accountability recommends that ICANN would bear all the administrative costs of maintaining the system (including panelist salaries and the costs of technical experts), while each party should bear the costs of their own legal advice, except that the legal expenses of the Empowered Community associated with a community IRP will be borne by ICANN.
 The panel may provide for loser pays/fee shifting in the event it identifies a challenge or defense as frivolous or abusive.
-ICANN should seek to establish access, for example by access to pro bono representation for community, non-profit complainants and other complainants that would otherwise be excluded from utilizing the process.
+ICANN should seek to establish access, for example by access to pro bono representation for community, non-profit complainants, and other complainants that would otherwise be excluded from utilizing the process.

-The panel should complete work expeditiously, issuing a scheduling order early in the process and in the ordinary course, should issue decisions within a standard time frame (six months).
+The panel should complete work expeditiously, issuing a scheduling order early in the process and in the ordinary course, and should issue decisions within a standard time frame (six months).
 The panel will issue an update and estimated completion schedule in the event it is unable to complete its work within that period.